drBenway/pixi-vn-wiki/start/canvas-tickers-functions.md

 ::: sandbox {template=vfqzch entry=/src/labels/startLabel.ts,/src/utils/assets-utility.ts}
 :::

-## Remove association between a Ticker and a Canvas Component
+## Unlink a canvas component from a ticker

-For unlink a Ticker from a Canvas Component you must use the `canvas.removeAssociationBetweenTickerCanvasElement` function and pass the alias of the canvas component and a ticker class.
+For unlink a canvas component from a ticker you can use the `canvas.removeAssociationBetweenTickerCanvasElement` function and pass the alias of the canvas component and a ticker class.

 If the ticker not have any more canvas components associated, it will be deleted.